Home » Cookie Recipes » Lemon Curd Cookies

 • White sugar – use powdered sugar instead if that’s all you have.

-• Lemon curd - Buy a good quality, store bought lemon curd and these lemon curd cookies with still be amazing!
+• Lemon curd – Buy a good quality, store-bought lemon curd, and these lemon curd cookies will still be amazing!

 Variations